boolean-uk/java-security-day-2-workshop-complete/README.md

-# Java Security Day 2 Workshop
+# Java Security Day 2 Workshop - Complete

 ## Learning Objectives
 - Use a Bearer Token/JWT to secure an API